dscpinheiro/aws-on-hands/README.md

     - [x] Deploy a EC2 VM and host a simple static web page
     - [x] Take a snapshot of your VM, delete the VM, and deploy a new one from the snapshot.
 Basically disk backup + disk restore
 3. Auto Scaling
+    - [x] Create an AMI from that VM and put it in an autoscaling group so one VM always exists
+    - [ ] Put a Elastic Load Balancer in front of that VM and load balance between two Availability Zones (one EC2 in each AZ)
 4. External Data
 5. Web Hosting Platform-as-a-Service
 6. Microservices